WheteThunger/MegaDrones/README.md

 - `CanFetchWhileOccupied` (`true` or `false`) -- While `true`, players can fetch their mega drone while it is occupied.
 - `CanDestroyWhileOccupied` (`true` or `false`) -- While `true`, players can destroy their existing mega drone while it is occupied.
 - `DismountPlayersOnFetch` (`true` or `false`) -- While `true`, fetching a mega drone will dismount any players currently on it.
 Only applies if `CanFetchWhileOccupied` is `true`.
+- `DestroyOnDisconnect` (`true` or `false`) -- While `true`, disconnecting from the server will automatically destroy your mega drone.
+If the mega drone is mounted at that time, it will be destroyed when fully dismounted.
 - `DefaultCooldowns` -- Default cooldowns, for players who do not have permission to any entries in `CooldownsRequiringPermission`.
   - `SpawnSeconds` -- The number of seconds the player must wait after spawning a mega drone, before they can spawn one again.
     - Note: Each player can have only one mega drone at a time, so reducing a player's cooldown won't allow them to have multiple at once.